wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/3-data-loss-prevention.md

 Data Loss Prevention (DLP) policies allow organizations to construct rules that permit and prevent connectors from communicating with each other within the same flow.
-Microsoft accomplishes this by establishing two data groups: **Business data only** and **No business data allowed**.
+Microsoft accomplishes this task by establishing two data groups: **Business data only** and **No business data allowed**.
 The intent of these two data groups is to put connectors that have the same data profile in the same data group.
 Grouping